NishConsulting/quirx/README.md

 [![Build Status](https://api.travis-ci.org/NishConsulting/quirx.svg?branch=master)](https://travis-ci.org/NishConsulting/quirx)

 # Qui℞
-Qui℞ helps to find spikes in FDA anomalies to help explain their causes.
+Qui℞ helps with finding spikes in FDA anomalies when trying to research and explain their causes.
 See our prototype at http://nishconsulting.github.io/quirx

 ## Project tracker